 Rota Approvers (Sequence 30) are responsible for:

-- Confirming that a trainee can be released from/is not scheduled for the rota on their requested study leave day/s.
+- Confirming that a postgraduate doctor/dentist/learner can be released from/is not scheduled for the rota on their requested study leave day/s.

 - Confirming any cancelled leave requests.